Game of Thrones Studio Tour, Banbridge, Co. Down

 Accessibility

-• Designated disabled parking spaces.
+• Designated disabled parking and step-free shuttle access

 Food & Drink